-Academic dishonesty is not tolerated.
+Academic dishonesty will not be tolerated.
 Among the aims of education are the acquisition of knowledge and the development of skills necessary for success in any profession.
-Activities inconsistent with these aims are not permitted.
+Activities inconsistent with these aims will not be permitted.
 Students are responsible for knowing what constitutes academic dishonesty.
 If students are uncertain about what constitutes plagiarism or cheating they should seek the instructor's advice.
 Examples of academic dishonesty include, but are not limited to: